-AMF may trigger the UE Policy Association Establishment procedure to provide the UE with updated WLANSP if the selected TNGF does not support the slices requested by UE.
+- The AMF may trigger the UE Policy Association Establishment procedure to provide the UE with updated WLANSP if the selected SSID (TNGF) does not support the slices requested by UE.
+The AMF requests the PCF to receive a notification when the PCF has completed the WLANSP update; once the AMF has received this notification from the PCF, the AMF can issue a registration reject.

-Editor's note: Whether an AMF based approach where the AMF may redirect (via a registration reject) a UE towards a another SSID is to be supported
+- AMF may provide the target TNAN information (e.g. such as SSID) associated with the Requested NSSAI to UE within Registration Reject message.